Anjnaeyulu143/solidity-notes/solidity.md

 20. If you have a public state variable of array type, then you can only retrieve single elements of the array via the generated getter function. - X

+21. Without a payable keyword in function declaration, it will auto reject all ether sent to it.
+It will revert. - X